mn-mde-edfi/MDE-EdFi-Documentation/README.md

 In the Github repository, you may have trouble viewing embedded images embedded in the markdown.
 You have two options to remedy this: "click through" to view the image in the repository, or view the web version.

 In contrast, the web version does not render markdown tables into HTML tables, so tables are best viewed directly [in the Github repository](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation).
+Viewing markdown files directly within GitHub also allows you to use their [table of contents functionality](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) to navigate.